wotify/sigbature-drop-template-code/README.md

 16 deploy your new DApp through Vercel..it's easy and you get CI/CD..

 You can see wotify DApp in action [here](https://sigbature-drop-template-code.vercel.app/)

+You can use the standard mint button to test the DApp.
+Just send some Goerly ETH to your Metamask and switch the network to Goerly...I deployed one test signature-drop collection on Goerly...

 all good ✌